 A core principle of the state’s economic development incentive program is that businesses are paid based on verified performance, meaning no tax dollars are paid until job creation or capital investment numbers are audited and confirmed.
 Incentive agreements have sanction and clawback provisions to help protect the state’s investment.
 While performance requirements are typically phased and met over multiple years, performance is measured and confirmed annually.
 Projects will be updated as their performance data are confirmed, as well as new non-confidential projects after their confidential period ends.

 The Economic Development Incentives Portal is a collaborative effort between DEO and its economic development partner, Enterprise Florida, Inc (EFI).
 A public-private partnership, Enterprise Florida identifies companies for job creation in targeted growth industries in which incentives can be vital to securing the business recruitment or expansion opportunity.

 Florida competes globally to bring jobs to the state from companies that have other location options.
 Economic development incentives are components of a toolkit designed to address various business needs in a competitive environment.
 A competitive economic development project is one in which a business has identified multiple locations that can meet its needs.
 Incentives may be used to reduce costs associated with a site, facility, or equipment and can help facilitate the location of businesses in Florida.
 They are designed to promote job creation, job retention, and capital investment in Florida.
-For a more comprehensive and historical look at the success incentives have played in helping Florida families, please read the 2012 Annual Incentives Report.
+The Annual Incentives Report, posted on the Reports and Legislation Page provides a more comprehensive and historical look at the success incentives have played in helping Florida families.

 View Types of Incentives Awards for more specific information on each incentive type.